ekamperi/ekamperi.github.io/_posts/2021-01-22-machine-learning-questions-for-interviews.md

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

-**Here I'll be adding questions regarding machine-learning and data-science in general**
+**Here I'll be adding questions regarding machine-learning and data-science in general.
+In the future I'll group them by subject.**

 ### What are collinearity and multicollinearity?
 How can we detect them?
 Collinearity is the existence of two correlated predictor variables in a regression problem.
 Multicollinearity is when there are more than two variables correlated.
 Collinearity hurts regression, both coefficient estimation and the interpretation of the model.
 It can be detected with a scatterplot matrix, a correlation matrix, and via the calculation of Variance Inflation Factors (VIFs).